Back

 Operational red flags often appear during the sales process if you know what to look for.
 Reluctance to do a live demo of the technology platform (not a canned presentation, an actual walkthrough of the system) means the technology probably doesn't work as advertised.
 High client exit rates (ask for references and check how long they've been clients) point to deeper satisfaction issues.
 Vague answers about team assignment ("we'll allocate the right resources") usually mean you'll be sharing an accountant with twenty other funds.

 Data and reporting red flags emerge quickly after onboarding.
 Financial statements that don't reconcile with investor records.
 Timing discrepancies in corporate action processing.
 Incorrect FATCA or CRS filings.
 Heavy reliance on spreadsheets despite claiming proprietary technology.
-An administrator that can't produce ILPA-compliant quarterly reporting (the ILPA updated its Reporting Template in January 2025, expanding required expense categories from 9 to 22) hasn't invested in staying current with industry standards.
+An administrator that can't produce ILPA-compliant quarterly reporting hasn't invested in staying current with industry standards: the ILPA released version 2.0 of its Reporting Template in January 2025 [14], expanding mandatory expense categories from 9 to 22 and adding line items for subscription facility fees and interest, placement fees, partner transfer costs, and internal chargebacks.
+Funds in their investment period in Q1 2026 or starting after January 1, 2026 are expected to use the new template, and LPs have already started asking GPs about ILPA 2.0 compliance during ODD.

 Financial red flags are subtler.
 Fund administration pricing is opaque.
 A low headline rate of 2-4 basis points that generates a stream of add-on invoices for "non-standard" services (ad hoc reporting, extra investor communications, regulatory filing fees, technology access) can end up costing more than a transparent all-inclusive model.
-Up to two-thirds of alternative fund managers report facing fines or sanctions due to administrative missteps, according to Advisor Perspectives.
+Ocorian's research [4] reports that 65% of alternative fund managers have been hit with governance-related fines or sanctions in the last two years.
+Most of those trace back to administrative failures, not investment ones.
 The cheapest administrator is rarely the cheapest total cost of ownership.

 What sophisticated managers ask